zhaowei666/Flask_API/README.txt

 5. Run application
 - python manage.py run
 - Open browser and go to http://player.lvh.me:5000/
-- Select player and click 'Submit' button
+- Select player and click 'Refresh' button

 For more information or help, email rzwdsg@gmail.com